rockstorm101/git-server-docker/README.md

 ### Enable Git URLs Without Absolute Path

-By default, git URLs to you repositories will be in the form of:
+By default, git URLs to your repositories will be in the form of:

 ```
 git clone ssh://git@example.com:2222/srv/git/project/repository.git